 Paroxysmal Nocturnal Hemoglobinuria (PNH)

 Inherited and acquired thrombophilias usually have no symptoms unless there is an active blood clot.
-Symptoms of a blood clot are pain, tenderness, swelling and discoloration usually in an extremity.
+Symptoms of a blood clot are pain, tenderness, swelling, and discoloration usually in an extremity.
 Any time a blood clot is suspected, you should never rub the area as doing so could dislodge the blood clot if it exists there.

 Thrombophilias are diagnosed by blood test.
 The result informs the physician which type of thrombophilia is present.

-Treatment for Thrombophilas
+Treatment for Thrombophilias

-Treatment for Thrombophilia depends on the type.
+Treatment for Thrombophilias depends on the type.
 A person lacking a specific clotting “factor” can be supplemented with that specific “factor.”
 Others can be treated with oral anti-coagulants to decrease the chances of a blood clot.
 Regardless of the type, pregnancies will need to be monitored more closely.
 Many women with a Thrombophilia go on to have normal pregnancies.